yubinkarki/se-assessment/practical_assessments/spa-github-search.md

-## SPA for GitHub Repositories Search and Listing
+## SPA for GitHub Repositories Search and Listing | React

 The challenge requires developing a web application with a basic interface for exploring Github through its unauthenticated [APIs](https:/api.github.com/).
 The challenge requires developing a simple search page and a corresponding detail page.